stezzbruh/Blue-Yeti-Mic-Fix/README.md

 # Blue-Yeti-Mic-Fix (Ubuntu and Ubuntu-based)

-fix for blue yeti mic not loading on boot
-(warning may need to change some values if you use a 3.5mm jack headset)
+fix for blue yeti mic not loading on boot (20.04 LTS) (warning may need to change some values if you use a 3.5mm jack headset)